ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 .. caution::

-    Though the CommandLib interface of DataFed sets the default context to the User's ``Personal Data``, it is not necessary that the user have a valid data allocation to create and store data in their ``Personal Data``.
+    Though the CommandLib interface of DataFed sets the default context to the User's ``Personal Data``, it is necessary that the user have a valid data allocation to create and store data in their ``Personal Data`` context.

-There are ways to set the context, one can set the context only within the scope of a function or simply reset the default scope.
+There are two ways to set the context, one can set the context only within the scope of a function or simply reset the default scope.

 Context per function
 ~~~~~~~~~~~~~~~~~~~~